Alluxio/alluxio/docs/en/Command-Line-Interface.md

 {% include Command-Line-Interface/du.md %}

-## fileInfo
+## stat
-The `fileInfo` command dumps the FileInfo representation of a file or a directory to the console.
+The `stat` command dumps the FileInfo representation of a file or a directory to the console.
 It is primarily intended to assist powerusers in debugging their system.
 Generally viewing the file info in the UI will be much easier to understand.

-For example, `fileInfo` can be used to debug the block locations of a file.
+For example, `stat` can be used to debug the block locations of a file.
 This is useful when trying to achieve locality for compute workloads.

 {% include Command-Line-Interface/fileInfo.md %}